kirenz/ds-python/_sources/docs/model.md

 In the next sections, we'll discuss the process of model building in detail.

-## Select algorithm
+## Select model

-One of the hardest parts during the data science lifecycle can be finding the right algorithm for the job since different algorithms are better suited for different types of data and different problems.
-For some datasets the best algorithm could be a linear model, while for other datasets it is a random forest or neural network.
+One of the hardest parts during the data science lifecycle can be finding the right model for the job since different types of models are better suited for different types of data and different problems.
+For some datasets the best model could be a linear model, while for other datasets it is a random forest or neural network.
 There is no model that is a priori guaranteed to work better.
 This fact is known as the *"No Free Lunch (NFL) theorem"* {cite:p}`Wolpert1996`.

 <br>